 Take home message

-- When choosing a weight management program, it’s important to consider what would fit into your lifestyle and help you achieve your goals
+- When choosing a weight management program, it’s essential to consider what would fit into your lifestyle and help you achieve your goals.

-- WW focuses primarily on diet and may not be sustainable in the long term
+- WW focuses primarily on diet and calorie counting using a points system which may not be sustainable in the long term.

-- Second Nature takes a more holistic approach to achieving weight goals and uses behaviour change techniques to help you change your lifestyle
+- Second Nature takes a more holistic approach to achieve weight loss goals and uses behaviour change techniques to help you change your lifestyle.

-- Face-to-face meetings (available with WW) work for some people more than others, depending on how you’re motivated
+- Face-to-face meetings (available with WW) work for some people more than others, depending on your motivation.

-- Second Nature provides you with an education of nutrition science, allowing you to make informed decisions yourself and develop a healthy relationship with food in the long-term
+- Second Nature provides education in nutrition science, allowing you to make informed decisions and develop a healthy relationship with food in the long term.